gatech-genemark/GeneMark-EP-ProtHint-exp/Arabidopsis_thaliana/data/README.md

 rm odb10_plants_fasta.tar.gz
 ```

-Function for creating a single fasta file with arthropda proteins, excluding
+Function for creating a single fasta file with plant proteins, excluding
 species supplied in a list.

 ```bash